LucioFranco/amethyst/amethyst_network/README.md

 ## When TCP
 Of course there could be cases we could do over TCP like credits, chat etc. We can setup a TCP socket for this asside UDP.
 But we also could make or UDP channel reliable as described below so when we detect package lost on the client we could construct a new package

+## Other protocols
+There are other protocols like that could be helpful so we need to make it easy to witch protocol.
+If you have an idea please add your protocol and describe why it would be useful.

 ## Reliability